 Egmont Key is a small island located 1.5 miles south of Fort de Soto State Park.
 This 280-acre, piece of paradise is only accessible by boat or Fort de Soto ferry.

 Check out the old brick trail that runs a mile long with historic buildings from over 100 years ago.
 You won’t want to miss the lighthouse, historic military structures, bird sanctuary, and gopher tortoises that often are seen nesting nearby.
 Over one-third of the island is just dedicated to the bird sanctuary which has over 117 types to see.

-In late spring or summertime is prime season for families to take their boats out to Egmont Key park.
+Late spring or summertime is the prime season for families to take their boats out to Egmont Key park.
 Kids and adults enjoy jumping off the boulders into the pristine blue-green water.

 4. Shell Key Preserve

 Shell Key Preserve is located on 1,800+ acres of undeveloped land.
 The Preserve is a popular place for fishing and boating, as well as a bird sanctuary.
-Like Egmont Key, Shell Key is only accessible by water vessel, and the ferry from Fort De Soto and Pass-a-Grille Beach come here for day trips.
+Like Egmont Key, Shell Key is only accessible by water vessels, and the ferry from Fort De Soto and Pass-a-Grille Beach comes here for day trips.

 Important to note, this is a remote island and there are no facilities or restrooms on it.